RomanCLV/DUAV2023/README.md

 `chmod 755 run.sh`

-You can modify `run.sh` to change your PIN (line 15) to suit your use.
+You can modify `run.sh` to change your GPIO (line 15) to suit your use.

 Launch the script with `bash run.sh` or `run.sh`